CLI Documentation

 Writing Good CLI Help

-The quality of your CLI documentation depends entirely on the help text you write in your Click decorators and docstrings.
-Great Docs displays this text as-is, so investing in clear, descriptive help strings pays off directly in the generated pages.
+The quality of your CLI documentation depends on the help text you write in your Click decorators and docstrings.
+Great Docs parses your docstrings into structured sections, so following a few conventions produces the best results.

 Use Descriptive Help Text

 Every Click command should have a docstring that explains what it does.
-The first line becomes the short description shown in --help listings, and the full text appears on the command’s dedicated reference page:
+The first paragraph becomes the subject (displayed prominently at the top of the page), and remaining paragraphs form the extended description:

 cli.py